 - It is not a favorable option from the multi-user perspective.

-- It is also prone user made errors and malware
+- It is also prone to user-made errors and malware.

-Head To Head Comparison Between Linux vs Windows Server (Infographics)
+Head To Head Comparison Between Linux and Windows Server (Infographics)

-Below is the top 6 difference between Linux vs Windows Server
+Below is the top 6 difference between Linux vs Windows Servers

-- Linux is an open source software operating systems that build around the Linux kernel whereas Windows Server is a Microsoft product and is a brand name for a group of server operating systems.
+- Linux is an open-source software operating system that builds around the Linux kernel, whereas Windows Server is a Microsoft product and is a brand name for a group of server operating systems.

 - Windows Servers are more user-friendly than that of Linux